Skip to main content

 Sat 9am–1pm

-The Lab is closed from May 18–June 2 as we prepare for the beginning of the Summer Reading Program.
+The Lab is closed from August 2–17 as we prepare for the beginning of the school year.

 Exploration Lab Summer Hours (June–July)